 January 26, 2020 Rich Rezler

-Washtenaw Community College and Purdue University Fort Wayne recently signed an agreement that allows WCC students to transfer an Associate of Applied Science degree — plus as many as 28 additional credits — toward a Bachelor of Applied Science degree from Purdue Fort Wayne.
+Washtenaw Community College and Purdue University Fort Wayne recently signed an agreement that allows WCC students to transfer an associate in Applied Science degree — plus as many as 28 additional credits — toward a Bachelor of Applied Science degree from Purdue Fort Wayne.

 Because the requirements of Purdue Fort Wayne’s Bachelor of Applied Science degree can be completed entirely online, local students never need to leave home.